 Learning how to fix a broken marriage isn’t enough – you both must be dedicated to putting those teachings into practice and this system can help achieve that.

 If your spouse and you are heading towards a divorce you likely aren’t seeing eye to eye on things.

-If your main priority in your marriage is to save it from divorce, then it is crucial you create a peaceful and healthy energy between you and your spouse.
+If the main priority is to fix your marriage then it is crucial you create a peaceful and healthy energy between you and your spouse.